Bus rapid transit in the Denver metropolitan area: Criticism

 Originally, the voter-approved plan called for a 41 mile high-capacity commuter rail line running from Denver Union Station to Longmont, passing through North Denver, Adams County, Westminster, Broomfield, Louisville and Boulder.
 RTD opened the first segment of this rail line, the B Line, from Union Station to Westminster Station — near 71st Ave. and Federal Blvd. — in July 2016.
 The completion of the originally-planned route from Westminster to Longmont has been delayed until 2044 due to lower tax revenues and higher costs than expected.
 RTD introduced "Flatiron Flyer" as its brand for the US 36 Bus Rapid Transit component of FasTracks, serving travelers between Denver and Boulder.
 As an interim measure until Northwest Rail can be completed, RTD committed to study high-speed bus options in other parts of the corridor as well as the possibility of extending the North Metro Line to Longmont.
 The consolidation of current express service between Denver and Boulder into the Flatiron Flyer system attracted criticism from Boulder residents, since increased frequencies would be balanced with some service cuts.
 Additionally, the ITDP classifies the system as "not bus rapid transit", due to the use of lanes shared with private cars along US 36.

 LYNX

-LYNX is a planned Bus Rapid Transit system in Denver and its inner suburbs.
-One line, on East Colfax Avenue, is under construction, and is planned to open in 2027, while others on Federal and Colorado Boulevard are in various stages of planing, and are planned to open by 2030.
+LYNX is a planned bus rapid transit line serving Denver and Aurora.
+The line travels along East Colfax Avenue, is under construction, and is planned to open in 2027.
+The line will serve the most heavily travelled public transit corridor in Denver.

+The first phase of the Colfax BRT project opened on September 27, 2026.
+At that time, RTD's 15 and 15L routes, the predecessors to LYNX, began using the center-running bus lanes on East Colfax Avenue between Broadway and Colorado Boulevard.
+The 15 and 15L will maintain their existing routes and frequencies and will not be branded as bus rapid transit during this interim operation period.
+The full project is not expected to be completed until 2027.
+When complete, buses with dedicated amenities and branding will be introduced.
+The 15 and 15L will be discontinued and replaced by LYNX.

+Additional bus rapid services are planned along Federal Boulevard, Colorado Boulevard, and West 38th Avenue; these routes will also carry the LYNX branding if constructed.
+These routes are in various stages of planning and do not have a set opening date as of 2026.